INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 ## Basics First

-Q-Learning or reinforcement learning in general requires two basic compnents to start with - one, an **Environment** and two, an **Agent**.
-You can implement them however you like - using OOPs was more intuitive for me.
+Q-Learning or reinforcement learning in general requires two basic components to start with - one, an **Environment** and two, an **Agent**.

 ### 1. Environment